Big Think Competition

 English

 Question set by Dr Tom MacFaul, tutor in English at St Edmund Hall.
-Tom splits his time between teaching and pursuing his own research.
-This question draws on his own interests in how writers respond to ideological and political changes in their work.
+Tom teaches widely in English literature, and has particular research interests in Renaissance poetry and drama, and in Romantic-period poetry.

 Books in the Old Library